Skip to Content

 Man showing woman across a desk a pamphlet.
 Get front desk work abroad

-Work on the front desk at a hostel or hotel abroad
+Work abroad at the front desk at a hostel or hotel

-Many different countries offer these visas, and more and more countries are introducing them all the time.
-In general, most countries that offer these visas are English-speaking commonwealth countries such as Australia and Canada, so there are some great options out there.
+Many different countries offer these visas, but Americans only get six.
+In general, most countries that offer these visas are English-speaking commonwealth countries such as Australia, New Zealand, Ireland, and Canada, but there are also South Korea and Singapore.

-In all cases, you’ll have to pay to get the visa, which is often over $450, but the application process is pretty straightforward.
+In all cases, you’ll have to pay to get the visa, which is often a few hundred bucks, but the application process is pretty straightforward.
 They usually come with a series of regulations, such as you can only work in one place for six months, to encourage you to work and travel.

 What Type of Jobs Abroad Can You Do on This Visa?